Russet Buffaloberry

 Natural Habitat

-Native to open woodlands, thickets, riverbanks, and moist areas across Canada and the northern United States, particularly the Intermountain West
+native to a variety of habitats including open woodlands, thickets, riverbanks, and moist areas across Canada and the north and northwestern United States, particularly the Intermountain West

 Other Names